qoosuperman/goodbuy/README.md

 ***
 ## Attend groups if you are a buyer

-Once a group owner share a link with you, you ara able to attend a group after login.
+Once a group owner share a link with you, you are able to attend a group after login.

 -  Buy things

 Visit buy group page and now it's your shopping time!
-You can also know
+You can also

--  Monitoring group status
+-  Monitor group status

 Also, you can monitor the current status of the group you've attended.
 The only difference is that you are NOT authorized to edit the group unless you are the owner.